pkhanal/watson-workshop-java/README.md

 #### Log in to bluemix, create the service, and launch the visual tool

-#### Import a workspace.
+#### Import conversation workspace
 You can download the [workspace json file](/data/watson-resource-finder-conversation-workspace.json) available in the repository.
+The sample workspace can be used to create a chabot to find documentation for watson services.
+You can import workspace from the visual tool by clicking the icon marked in the image below.

 ![Import Workspace](/images/import-workspace.png?raw=true "Import Workspace")